 See section 8.d. above (page 16).
-Should a student leave the program prior to completing the requirements for the PhD, they may still be eligible to receive the M.S. degree if they have fulfilled all the requirements (see Masters section).
-Students can use the Change of Degree Objective form available from the Registrar's Office: http://registrar.ucdavis.edu/PDFFiles/D065PetitionForChangeOfGraduateMajor.pdf
+Should a student leave the program prior to completing the requirements for the PhD, they may still be eligible to receive the M.S. degree if they have fulfilled all the requirements (see M.S. section).
+Students can use the Change of Degree Objective form available from the Registrar's Office: https://grad.ucdavis.edu/changes-major-or-degree-objective.